SysKitTeam/docs-point/power-platform/power-platform-reports/copilot-agents-reports.md

 * **Select the AI Agents category in the filter** in the upper left corner.
 * **Click the Copilot Agents Inventory report tile** to be redirected to the Selection screen.

-When generating the Copilot Agents Inventory report, the first step is the **selection screen** which opens as a list of [Power Platform Environments](power-platform-environments-reports.md), which contain Copilot agents.
+When generating the Copilot Agents Inventory report, the first step is the **selection screen** which opens as a list of [Power Platform Environments](power-platform-environments-reports.md) containing Copilot agents.
 This step allows you to **select which environments you want included** in the report.

 * **Selecting one or more environments** provides the **Run Report button**.
 This generates the **Copilot Agents Inventory report** for the selected environments.